glowlabs-org/PhaseIRewardsSimulator/rewards-simulator/UserSpecification.md

 value of 6000, therefore it will contribute 100 protocol deposit value to each of the buckets between week 96 and 155.

-Each solar farm also contributes its weekly carbon credits to each bucket.
+Each solar farm also contributes its weekly impact assets to each bucket.
-Solar farm 90 would therefore contribute 1 carbon credit to each bucket.
+Solar farm 90 would therefore contribute 1 impact asset to each bucket.

-Each bucket, solar farms recover protocol deposit value based on the percentage of carbon credits that they contributed to that bucket.
-For example, a solar farm that contributed 10% of the total carbon credits to a bucket will receive 10% of the total protocol deposit value that was placed in the bucket.
+Each bucket, solar farms recover protocol deposit value based on the percentage of impact assets that they contributed to that bucket.
+For example, a solar farm that contributed 10% of the total impact assets to a bucket will receive 10% of the total protocol deposit value that was placed in the bucket.

 As solar farms recover protocol deposit value, that protocol deposit value is